cakephp/docs/en/plugins/how-to-install-plugins.rst

 - As Git Submodule
 - By Git Cloning

-But don't forget to :ref:`enable-plugin` afterwards.
+But don't forget to :ref:`enable-plugins` afterwards.

 Manually
 ========